webrtc-rs/rtc/rtc-srtp/README.md

  </a>
 </p>
 <p align="center">
- A pure Rust implementation of SRTP.
-Rewrite <a href="https://github.com/pion/srtp/releases/tag/v1.5.2">Pion</a> SRTP in Rust
+ RTC SRTP Protocol in Rust With Sans-IO
 </p>